What: STEM subjects in the United States.

 The National Football League with Nike and Todd Van Horne (current designer responsible for the NFL jerseys) could use anatomical and architectural visuals to make science using story for kids more engaging.

 What if kids knew the story science behind the bright colored gloves and shoes the Seahawks wore?
-(When running the hands and feet move faster than other parts of the body.
+When running the hands and feet move faster than other parts of the body.
 By highlighting the hands and feet you can visually trick your opponents to think you’re moving faster than actually you are.
 Another trick (in staying with the eyes) is font design.
-As a designer you can make players look broader or physically more imposing by printing their uniform numbers wider at the top and narrower moving down; visually creating a broader shoulder.)
+As a designer you can make players look broader or physically more imposing by printing their uniform numbers wider at the top and narrower moving down; visually creating a broader shoulder.

-Combine modular and nested components to self organize and build from the bottom up
+Combine modular and nested components to self organize and build from the bottom up.

-For example, athletes could slip into one-piece body suits speckled with reference points while an optical scanner reads the bodysuit and builds a 3-D model of the athlete.
+How does it work?
+Athletes slip into one-piece body suits speckled with reference points while an optical scanner reads the bodysuit and builds a 3-D model of the athlete.

-Inspiration for visual tricks www.fastcodesign.com
+Visual tricks www.fastcodesign.com

-Inspiration for 3D printing www.popsci.com
+3D printing www.popsci.com